luizfranzon/spotifyAPI-getPlaylistCover/README.md

-# Get Spotify Album Cover
+# Get Spotify Playlist Cover

 A webtool to get the album cover of a Spotify playlist.
 Current don't work with albums.